rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default Firebase;
 {{< /highlight >}}

 These endpoints are called asynchronously, and they will need to be resolved later, as well as error handling.
 For instance, it is not possible to sign in a user who is not signed up yet since the Firebase API would return an error.

-You don't need to pass any argument to the sign out function because Firebase knows about the currently authenticated user.
+In case of the sign out function, you don't need to pass any argument to it, because Firebase knows about the currently authenticated user.
 If no user is authenticated, nothing will happen when this function is called.

 {{< highlight javascript "hl_lines=21" >}}
 import app from 'firebase/app';